Lamer87/Space_Engineers_DLC_unlocker/README.md

     - From Steam:

       -Right click on Space Engineers, then Properties
-      -select Local Files on the left, then Verify integrity of game files.
+      -Select "Local Files" on the left, then "Verify integrity of game files".

     ————————————————————————————————————————